Portugal’s capital city of Lisbon sits at the edge of the Atlantic Ocean. The city boasts a rich culture and laid-back vibe.

 Enter the São Roque Shrine to admire painted panels from the 16th century that depict the saint’s life, and see the glorious frescoes and tiles in Capela de São Roque.
 Visit the museum to see religious artworks and treasures and marvel at the woodwork, tiles, and marble found throughout the spectacular church.

-Why it’s awesome: A somewhat off-the-beaten-track and hidden outdoor gem in Lisbon, Jardim do Torel is a peaceful park with a romantic air.
+Why it’s awesome: A somewhat off-the-beaten-track and hidden outdoor gem in Lisbon.
+Jardim do Torel is a peaceful park with a romantic air great for relaxing in after a night of partying in Bairro Alto.
+It’s the perfect spot to find a great Airbnb in Lisbon.
 Perched atop one of Lisbon’s hills, the park offers lovely views across the city.
 As well as open spaces with lots of flowers and trees the park has a children’s play area, a beautiful mansion, and a cafe.
-It’s a great place to unwind away from the crowds when visiting Lisbon.
+It’s a great place to unwind away from the crowds when visiting Lisbon’s more popular attractions.

 What to do there: Walk to Jardim do Torel from Liberdade and take in the lovely homes and street art along the streets.
 Alternatively, give your legs a break and ride the Ascensor do Lavra funicular.
 Take a seat on one of the benches and bask in the peaceful ambience as you listen to the chatter and singing of birds.
 Let kids cut loose in the play area and admire the scenic views of the harbour, river, and various city areas.
 Look out for various landmarks in Lisbon spread out beneath you.
 Feeling peckish?
 Call into the quaint café for lunch before leaving.